-INGB 523 NQF level: 8 Title: Operations Management and Supply Chain Purpose of the module: Understanding operations and supply chains scientifically is one of the most important areas in which the Industrial Engineering skill set is of importance.
-This module equips students with the important skills that are used to deliver product to customer demand in an optimised, efficient, and high-quality way.
-Module outcomes: On completion of the module, the student should be able to: Differentiate between "operations" and "supply chain" management Plan, schedule and balance the production and distribution of goods Design interventions to improve efficiency of processes and relating this to system-cost Choose a suitable forecasting technique and apply it in practice Design supply networks based on underlying best-practice first principles Manage stock holding philosophies to maximise system efficiency Manage purchasing, inventory control and warehousing INGB 524 NQF level: 8 Title: Modelling and Simulation number of variables and conditions, making use of models, representative tools that simplify reality, and simulations are approaches that reduce the need to run experiments in practice.
-This leads to lower cost, higher impact decisions in a shorter time with the ability to test solutions through simulation before taking the high-risk steps of practical experimentation.
-In this module, students will be equipped with specific skills in model development, simulation coding and the ability to apply these to understand and drive real-world problems.
-Module outcomes: On completion of the module, the student should be able to: Understand the purpose of modelling and identifying benefit from being modelled Show insight in selecting the details and characterist Produce a model that will be a useful tool for unders Create a simulation of a complex problem using suit Select suitable simulation strategies, choosing agent System Dynamic simulations Interpret the results from simulations to advise leade tics that can be simplified tanding real-world problems able software t based, discrete event or
+INGB 523 NQF level: 8 Title: Operations Management and Supply Chain Purpose of the module: Understanding operations and supply chains scientifically is of areas in which the Industrial Engineering skill set is of import students with the important skills that are used to deliver pro- optimised, efficient, and high-quality way. one of the most important ance.
+This module equips duct to customer demand in an Module outcomes: On completion of the module, the student should be able to: Differentiate between "operations" and "supply chain Plan, schedule and balance the production and distri Design interventions to improve efficiency of process cost Choose a suitable forecasting technique and apply it Design supply networks based on underlying best-pr Manage stock holding philosophies to maximise syst Manage purchasing, inventory control and warehous " management ibution of goods ses and relating this to system- in practice ractice first principles tem efficiency ing INGB 524 NQF level: 8 Title: Modelling and Simulation Complex systems can rarely be solved exactly - only optimise number of variables and conditions, making use of models, re- simplify reality, and simulations - approaches that reduce the practice.
+This leads to lower cost, higher impact decisions in test solutions through simulation before taking the high-risk s experimentation.
+In this module, students will be equipped wi development, simulation coding and being able to apply thes world problems. ed.
+Given the almost unlimited epresentative tools that e need to run experiments in shorter time with the ability to teps of practical ith specific skills in model e to understand and drive real- Module outcomes: On completion of the module, the student should be able to: Understand the purpose of modelling and identifying benefit from being modelled Show insight in selecting the details and characterist Produce a model that will be a useful tool for underst Create a simulation of a complex problem using suita Select suitable simulation strategies, choosing agent System Dynamic simulations Interpret the results from simulations to advise leade a suitable scenario that will ics that can be simplified tanding real world problems able software based, discrete event or rship in decision making